rubaishaah/Basic-Python-Game/README.md

 # Basic-Python-Game
-A game to practice movements, collisions, projectiles and backgrounds,
+A game to practice movements, collisions, projectiles and backgrounds.